 Many-to-many peering procedure

 Many-to-many peering occurs among an initiator PD (I-PD) and a number of responder PDs (R-PDs).
-The result of many-to-many peering is that any two PDs including the I-PD and all R-PDs get peered each other.
-As illustrated in Figure 26_y, a number of N PDs are used to show many-to-many peering procedure which may contain the following steps.
+The result of many-to-many peering is that any two PDs including the I-PD and all R-PDs get peered with each other.
+As illustrated in Figure 26_y, a number of N PDs are used to show many-to-many peering procedure which shall contain the following steps.

-The I-PD performs one-to-(N-1) procedure as of subclause 5.5.1.2.
+The I-PD performs one-to-many peering procedure as of subclause 5.5.1.2 with (N-1) PDs.
+As a result,N1 (N1≤N-1) out of N-1 PDs are peered with I-PD.

-Suppose that I-PD is peered with N1 (N1≤N-1) PDs at step a), it multicasts a list of these N1 peered PDs to the N1 peered PDs.

 Set i=1.

-Next PD in the peered PDs’ list performs one-to-Ni peering as of subclause 5.5.1.2.

-Suppose that this PD is peered with Ni+1 (Ni+1≤N1) PDs at step d), it multicasts a list of these Ni+1 peered PDs to the Ni+1 peered PDs.
-The updated peered PDs’ list is in the same sequence order as that of step b).
+Next PD in the peered PDs’ list performs one-to-many peering as of subclause 5.5.1.2 with PDs following in the list.
+As a result, this PD is peered with Ni+1 (Ni+1≤Ni) including PDs ahead of it in the list.
+The updated peered PDs’ list is in the same sequence order as that of step a).

-Set i = i+1 and go to step d), if the current PD is not the final PD in the peered PDs’ list.
+Increase i by 1 and repeat step c), if the current PD is not the final PD in the peered PDs’ list.
 Otherwise, conclude the many-to-many procedure.

 Figure 26_y—Many-to-many peering procedure chart